Check Point Next Generation Firewall (NGFW) Out-of-the-box Response Integration

 Deleting an integration will cause URLs to be removed.
 This action cannot be undone.
 To reintegrate you will have to generate the URLs again and update your Check Point NGFW configuration.

-Set Up Check Point NGFW
+Integration Setup - Check Point NGFW

 Now that you have the integration URL, it’s necessary to configure your instance of Check Point NGFW.
+You will add an automated intelligence feed to the Check Point Gateway, pointing to the Lumu integration URL.
+You can add it by using one of the following methods.

-Adding an Automated Intelligence Feed List to the Gateway
+Adding an Automated Intelligence Feed List to the Gateway via the Check Point SmartConsole

 • Related Articles